jordanmack/jordanmack/README.md

 - 🔭 I’m currently working on building the developer ecosystem at the [Nervos Foundation](https://www.nervos.org/).
 - 👯 I’m looking to collaborate with others on podcasts and live streams.
-- 💬 Ask me about anything related to [development on Nervos](https://www.nervos.org/developer/) or blockchain in general.
+- 💬 Ask me about anything related to blockchains and cryptocurrency.
 - 🗺 You can find me in the communities listed [here.](https://www.jordanmack.info/#where)
 - 📫 You can also find my contact information [here.](https://www.jordanmack.info/#contact)